 And, of course there are many more places in Sweden where you can go canoeing and kayaking.
 Sweden is huge.
 How about trying out Skåne.
 Or make your way to the south-west province of Halland.
 And surely you knew that Stockholm is built on 14 islands and has its very own archipelago.
 Go here for details.
 Still on the east coast, but further south try the archipelago-rich province of Östergötland.

-For Nature’s Best ecotourism-approved canoeing and kayaking activities and operators around Sweden go here.
+Nature’s Best ecotourism-approved canoeing and kayaking activities and operators around Sweden.

 Summertime Sweden is a total paddle-fest.
 What are you waiting for?